psmsmets/samsung_mdc/README.rst

     >>> print(mdc.connected)
     False

-Using the `with` statement the connection is initiated and terminated:
+Using the ``with`` statement the connection is initiated and terminated
+automatically:

 .. code-block:: python

     with MultipleDisplayControl(192.168.1.100) as mdc:
-        print(mdc)
-        print(mdc.connected)
         mdc.power = True
         mdc.source = 'hdmi2'
         mdc.safety_lock = True